preslavrachev/dig/README.md

 // 42
 ```

+**NOTE: Still in development and mainly for educational purposes.
+Use with caution!**

 # Why unstructured?

 Most programming languages use (some sort of) structs for structured and maps for unstructured data.
 While structs are a great choice when one knows the layout of the incoming data, this may often not be the case.
 This is where generic maps hit the stage.